Not So Obvious

-- The well-organized sense of duties and responsibilities
+- The well-organized sense of duties and responsibilities to the SMS

 - Efficient, trackable flow of safety information

-All of these points boil down to the fact that the SMS program has a strong structural backbone – which is the foundation of any anticipatory proactive risk management program.
+All of these points boil down to the fact that the SMS has a strong structural backbone – which is the foundation of any anticipatory proactive risk management program.

-Issues will always come up.
+Safety issues will always come up.
 There’s no escaping that basic fact.
 We are human and no number of policies and procedures will “cure” humans of their humanness.

 The ratio of reported issues accounted for/not accounted for in policy is a fantastic measure of proactivity.
-In other words, how often are issues reported that have not been anticipated by a procedure or policy?
+In other words, how often are safety issues reported that have not been anticipated by a procedure or policy?

 3 – You Have Regular Policy/Procedure Reviews Scheduled

-This one is kind of a no-brainer, and I think most SMS programs do a pretty good job at this.
+This one is kind of a no-brainer, and I think most aviation SMS do a pretty good job at this.
 Making sure policies and procedures keep up with changing technologies, employee dynamics, and environments are equally important to creating new policies to account for them.